jakelangham/kestrel/docs/source/output.rst

 progress.

-The results files can be provided in two main formats: as plain text in column-headed comma-separated values (with a :code:`.txt` extension), or as NetCDF files (with a :code:`.nc` extension).
+The results files can be provided in two main formats: as plain text in column-headed comma-separated values (with a *.txt* extension), or as NetCDF files (with a *.nc* extension).
 Here we first describe the output files in these two formats.
 Additionally, Kestrel produces:

-    * a :code:`RunInfo.txt` file that summarizes the settings used in the model;
+    * a *RunInfo.txt* file that summarizes the settings used in the model;
-    * a :code:`Volume.txt` file that summarizes the time series of volumes of material;
+    * a *Volume.txt* file that summarizes the time series of volumes of material;
     * files related to the topographic data are created.

 .. _output_netcdf: